khadra1/python-challenge/README.md

 * The greatest decrease in profits (date and amount) over the entire period

-The Financial analysis looks similar to the following:
+The Financial Analysis looks similar to the following:

   ```text
   Financial Analysis